Pablo Pereira (footballer, born 1986)

-Pablo Daniel Pereira Coitiño (born January 30, 1986 in Montevideo, Uruguay), better known as Pablo Pereira, is a Uruguayan footballer who plays for the Rampla Juniors.
+Pablo Daniel Pereira Coitiño (born January 30, 1986, in Montevideo, Uruguay), better known as Pablo Pereira, is an Uruguayan footballer who plays as a forward for Chilean club Fernández Vial.

 Career

 After a spell in Chile with Rangers de Talca, Pereira returned to Uruguay and re-joined Rampla Juniors in February 2020.
 In the summer 2020, he then moved to Colón FC.
 At the end of March 2021, he once again returned to Rampla Juniors.

+In 2023, he played for Deportes Recoleta in the Primera B de Chile.
+The next season, he switched to Fernández Vial.